-Author has written 16 stories for Harry Potter, Misc.
-Books, and Glee.
+Author has written 15 stories for Harry Potter, and Misc.
+Books.

 Verisimilitude is my favorite word - I learned it from Richard Donner, director of the first Superman movie.
 It's a noun, and it means "the appearance of being true or real; likeness or resemblance to truth, reality, or fact; probability."

-I'm 19 years old, in my second year of university and a proud city slicker.
+I'm 21 years old, in my third year of university and a proud city slicker.
 I grew up in the City that Never Sleeps and currently reside in the Windy City.
-I love writing (obviously) and I cannot comport myself like a normal, functioning member of society around an attractive male to save my life.
-My worst vice is procrastination - usually through fanfiction.
-Oh, and I sing to myself when I get bored.
+I love writing (obviously) and I sing to myself when I get bored.

 I love Cary Grant.
 My favourite singer is Sara Bareilles.
 Among her songs, I like "Morningside" and "Come Round Soon" - go check them out on youtube.
 She's a wonderful artist who is the best live singer I've ever heard.
 Also, look into Royal Wood, a brilliant pianist/singer who makes beautiful music.
 I've recently been listening to Rosi Golan, and she's just as awesome.
 And Taylor Swift is just a given.